 Slava Isusu Khrystu!

-Please note that the 11:30 AM Liturgy has started the re-opening process as stated below, and planned for this Sunday for the 9:15 AM Liturgy (both will continue on live stream)
+Please note that both Sunday Liturgy has started the re-opening as stated below, (both will continue on live stream)

 The good news is that we are preparing to open the church to public worship under the guidelines in the attached document: RulesForAttendingChurchDuringCovid19.
 These rules describe how public worship will be conducted in church from now until further notice and call for volunteers in order to make it happen.
 Our parish is now preparing to admit a restricted number of people to participate in public worship in the church on Sundays.
 This is a big change in how church is conducted from what we are used to.
 Please take the time to educate yourselves in the new procedures and to carry out the preparation work before you come to church.
 If you’re not ready by Sunday, it is quite acceptable to stay home and view the livestreams of the liturgies until you are prepared for these procedures.

 A particular group of volunteers from parish council have met to set up the church for the sanitation and physical distancing requirements mandated by the Eparchy during this time of the COVID-19 hazard.
 This setup process has determined that the permitted capacity of our church is about 30-35 households.
 It will likely be a bit fewer people than the stated 30% capacity, which stands at about 100 people.
-This past Sunday, for the 11:30 AM Liturgy, we still had plenty of leftover capacity with less than half our allowed occupancy, so please, if the absolute only reason not to come is our limited capacity, do not hesitate to come.
+These past Sundays, for the 11:30 AM Liturgy, we still had plenty of leftover capacity with about half to two thirds our allowed occupancy, so please, if the absolute only reason not to come is our limited capacity, do not hesitate to come.
+These past Sundays for the 9:15 AM Liturgy, we had about a third of our allowed capacity.

 Rules for attending church